-Exempt research is research with human subjects that falls under one or more of the following six exempt categories listed in the federal regulations (45 CFR 46.101b):
+Exempt research is research with human subjects that falls under one or more of the following six exempt categories listed in the federal regulations (45 CFR 46.104d):

-- 1. Research conducted in established or commonly accepted educational settings, involving normal educational practices, such as: - a.
-Research on regular and special education instructional strategies. - b.
-Research on the effectiveness or the comparison among instructional techniques, curricula, or classroom management methods. - Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures (of adults), interview procedures (of adults) or observation of public behavior, unless: - a.
-Information obtained is recorded in such a manner that human subjects can be identified, directly or through identifiers linked to the subjects.
-AND - Any disclosure of the human subjects' responses outside the research could reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, or reputation. - 3.
-Research involving the use of educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior that is not exempt under paragraph (2) if: - a.
-The human subjects are elected or appointed public officials or candidates for public office. - b.
-Or the research is conducted for the Department of Justice under Federal statute 42 U.S.C.
-3789g, or for the National Center for Education Statistics under Federal statute 20 U.S.C.
-12213-1, which provide certain legal protections and requirements for confidentiality.
+- Research, conducted in established or commonly accepted educational settings, that specifically involves normal educational practices that are not likely to adversely impact students' opportunity to learn required educational content or the assessment of educators who provide instruction.
+This includes most research on regular and special education instructional strategies, and research on the effectiveness of or the comparison among instructional techniques, curricula, or classroom management methods. - 2.
+Research that only includes interactions involving educational tests (cognitive, diagnostic, aptitude, achievement), survey procedures, interview procedures, or observation of public behavior (including visual or auditory recording) if at least one of the following criteria is met: - a.
+The information obtained is recorded by the investigator in such a manner that the identity of the human subjects cannot readily be ascertained, directly or through identifiers linked to the subjects; or - b.
+Any disclosure of the human subjects' responses outside the research would not reasonably place the subjects at risk of criminal or civil liability or be damaging to the subjects' financial standing, employability, educational advancement, or reputation.